ME495-Navigation/slam-project-Fneylon/nuslam/README.md

 ## IMPORTANT NOTES FOR MATT:
 * This is a work in progress and does not meet all the requirements for Homework 3.
-* Noise is not implemented into the EKF SLAM implementation.
 * The initial locations of the landmarks is hardcoded to be the location from the basic_world.yaml file.
 This will be changed.
 * None of colcon tests have been fixed.
 * None of the documentation is completed for this package.